 English Naturalist Charles Darwin used his keen observation skills and logic to develop a comprehensive theory that describes the process of evolution.
 While some controversy surrounds evolution as it applies to human populations, Darwin's theory applies to all organic species.
 The basic principles of evolution are simple and seem obvious to the modern reader.
 However, prior to Darwin, no scientist had put all the pieces together.

 In every species there is variation.
-This variability is apparent even within related organisms.
-Even siblings will vary in color, height, weight, number of offspring and other characteristics.
-There are other characteristics that do not vary as often, such as number of limbs or eyes.
+This variability occurs even between related individuals.
+Siblings vary in color, height, weight and other characteristics.
+Other characteristics rarely vary, such as number of limbs or eyes.
 The observer must be careful when making generalizations about a population.
-Some populations show more variation than others, particularly in areas that are geographically isolated, such as Australia, the Galapagos, Madagascar and so forth.
-Organisms that live in these areas may be related to those in other parts of the world.
+Some populations show more variation than others, particularly in geographically isolated areas such as Australia, the Galapagos, Madagascar and so forth.
+Organisms in these areas may be related to those in other parts of the world.
 However, due to very specific conditions in their surroundings, these species evolve very distinct characteristics.

-Some individuals will survive the struggle for resources.
-These individuals will reproduce adding their genes to the succeeding generations.
+Some individuals survive the struggle for resources.
+These individuals reproduce, adding their genes to the succeeding generations.
 The traits that helped these organisms to survive will be passed on to their offspring.
 This process is known as “natural selection.”
-The conditions in the environment result in the survival of individuals with specific traits which are passed through heredity to the next generation.
+Conditions in the environment result in the survival of individuals with specific traits which are passed through heredity to the next generation.
 Today we refer to this process as “survival of the fittest.”
 Darwin used this phrase, but he credited a fellow biologist, Herbert Spencer as its source.